 Check the cord and see if it’s properly seated into the jack or usb!
 If the connections look good then it does generally narrow it down to be the PC that’s causing the problem (Not always but most of the time).

 Go into your PC settings panel and re-add your printer by searching for it, it should locate it quickly if it’s physically attached to your PC or within 10 seconds if it’s wireless.
 If you can’t find it then downloading the drivers can likely help.

 Searching for the name of the printer with the model number and "Drivers" at the end of a Google search will nine times out of ten lead you to their website and the correct driver page (e.g. "Canon MF632C Drivers").
 Download and install the drivers, they will help resolve the connection issue your PC might be having with your printer.

-This is a sample of the lessons our agents here at DCA we recommend for those who are interested in computer repair!
+Recommended for those who are interested in computer repair!
 Credit to: Greg French